MahmoudThePeltist/BOB-Node-Typescript-Bootstrapper/README.md

 # Node Bootstrapper One Billion (NBOB)
 Another NodeJS project bootstrapper for CRUD heavy RESTAPI Projects.
-With
+Features:
- * Built in JWT auth.
+ * Built in JWT authentication and the relevent endpoints.
- * Optional 2FA authentication for pairing with apps such as Google Authenticator.
+ * Optional 2FA authentication (for apps such as Google Authenticator)
- * Automatic DB seeding.
+ * Optional Automatic DB seeding on launch.
  * CRON job handling.
+ * Robust query builder with pagination.
 ## Usage
 Eventually there may be a CLI tool to allow you to customize the experience provided by NBOB, but for now the best way to use it is to either clone the project or fork it and read through the examples.